joedanz/cf-project-tracker/trunk/install/README.txt

 assigned to (by an admin or project owner).

 REQUIREMENTS:
-ColdFusion MX
+ColdFusion or BlueDragon
-ColdFusion 8 required for avatars mySQL or SQL Server
+CF8/BD7 required for avatars
+mySQL or SQL Server

 FEEDBACK?
 Please email joe@ajaxcf.com with any suggestions or other feedback.